-The Xoloitzcuintli (pronounced show-low-eats-QUEENT-lee) is sometimes called by its Americanized name, the Mexican Hairless Dog.
+The Xoloitzcuintli (pronounced show-low-eats-QUEENT-lee), sometimes called by its Americanized name, the Mexican Hairless Dog, is a lively small breed from Mexico with a short-haired or hairless body in dark colors.
 The breed name is also sometimes spelled Xoloitzcuintle.
-The Xolo (show-low), as it’s affectionately known, comes in three sizes: standard, miniature and toy.
+The Xolo (show-low), as it’s affectionately known, comes in three sizes: standard, miniature, and toy.
 Although the hairless variety is the best known, the Xolo also comes in a coated variety.
 Coated Xoloitzcuintli sport a short, smooth coat that covers the entire body.
-Hairless Xolos are completely bare-skinned, although they sometimes sprout a few tufts of hair on the top of the head, on the feet and on the last third of the tail.
+Hairless Xolos are completely bare-skinned, although they sometimes sprout a few tufts of hair on the top of the head, on the feet, and on the last third of the tail.
 Although breeders might focus on one size or coat variety, all three sizes and the two different coat types can pop up in the same litter.

-The Xoloitzcuintli is what is known as primitive breed—basically, a very old breed that retains semi “wild” characteristics.
+The Xoloitzcuintli is what is known as a primitive breed—basically, a very old breed that retains semi “wild” characteristics.
 This means they require extensive socialization and training in early puppyhood and throughout their lives to counteract shyness or fear.
-It’s important to note that wariness of strangers is a hallmark of the breed—they make excellent watch dogs and will alert you to any strange happenings in and around your home.
+It’s important to note that a wariness of strangers is a hallmark of the breed; they make excellent watchdogs and will alert you to any strange happenings in and around your home.
 This breed does best when given clear boundaries and a consistent routine.
 These loyal dogs bond very tightly with their family members.
 They are somewhat needy emotionally, in that they want and need a lot of interaction with their people.
 Without it, they can become demanding and even destructive in the home.
 But the Xolo is so charming and engaging, it’s easy to give them the attention they so desire.
-They usually get along well with respectful family children, other dogs and can even peacefully coexist with the family cat if raised together.
+They usually get along well with respectful family children, other dogs, and can even peacefully coexist with the family cat if raised together.

 Weight: Standard: 30 to 55 pounds; Miniature: 15 to 30 pounds; Toy: 10 to 15 pounds

-Color: A range of dark colors, including black, gray black, slate, red, liver (brown) or bronze
+Coat Color: A range of dark colors, including black, gray-black, slate, red, liver (brown), or bronze

 Characteristics of the Xolo